GeorgePimpleton/cpp_misc_files/README.md

 The file(s) are provided as-is, no warranty or suitability for use is even implied.

+I updated the repo name to be clearly what these files are for, C++ files.
+Duh!

 ## Warning
 The .cppm module interface files require using C++20 (or later) as your language standard.
 Currently (11 December 2022) there is only one compiler/IDE that can use modules: Visual Studio 2022.
 Module support is still iffy for other compiler suites, though that is gradually changing.